aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 $$ G_t = \frac{1}{v_t} \sqrt{-2 \int_{P_1}^{P_t} v dP} = \rho_t \sqrt{2 \int_{P_t}^{P_1} v dP} $$

-This integral cannot be solved directly at this point as the conditions at the throat of the nozzle are undefined.
-So solving this requires simultaneously solving for the nozzle conditions, $P_t, T_t$.
+This integral cannot be solved directly at this point as the conditions at the throat of the nozzle are not known.
+Solving this requires simultaneously solving for the nozzle conditions, $P_t, T_t$.

 If we specify that the streamline follows an isentropic path, then we can construct a constrained maximization problem: the nozzle conditions are the $P_t$ and $T_t$ which maximizes $G_t$ where the integration is taken along an isentropic path.